 - If you have period pain, you’re not alone!
-Most women have experienced period pain.
-In fact, this is the most commonly reported menstrual problem.
+In fact, most women have experienced mild period pain.

-- Those who get period pain usually find it starts and is most prevalent during their teenage years, soon after they start having menstrual periods.
+- Those who get period pain usually find it starts during their teenage years, soon after they start having menstrual periods.

-- Period pain can impact your ability to carry out normal daily activities, including going to school or work.
-It usually starts just before or after your period begins, peaking when the flow is heaviest and tending to last 2 to 3 days.
+Period pain can impact your ability to carry out normal daily activities, including going to school or work.
+It’s usually worse when the period starts (or earlier), and tends to ease over the next 2 to 3 days.

 What causes period pain?

 Period pain is caused by natural chemicals called prostaglandins that are released in the uterus (womb) during your period.
 Some women have higher levels of prostaglandins than others (although it’s not clear why) and are more likely to get period pain.
-Prostaglandins cause the muscles in the wall of the uterus to contract, resulting in feelings of cramping pain.
-The pain and discomfort are usually most severe for the first day or two of your period.
-Other than pain and cramps in your lower abdomen, you may also experience other symptoms such as headaches, nausea or diarrhoea.
+Prostaglandins cause the muscles in the wall of the uterus to contract, which can be felt as a cramping pain.
+The levels are highest just before your period starts, which is also when period pain is most common and at its worst.
+After a day or two, the levels of prostaglandins fall, and the pain usually subsides.

 Relieving period pain

 There are some ways you can help relieve your painful periods.